LorenzoCausa/exp_ass2_ws/ass2_causa/README.md

 ```
 rosrun exproblab_ass2 start.py
 ```
+**Note:** If you are using the docker it is highly advisable to do `apt-get update` and `apt-get upgrade`.
+Without it, strange behaviors occurred during the tests.

 ## Behavior
 The behavior of the robot in the enviroment is straightforward:
 1) Take hint in all waypoints.